TorchedSammy/blog/content/posts/emptiness.md

-Ever since this pandemic started and everyone's been forced to stay at home, I realized how boring my life is. it's why I sometimes do crave for attention or acknowledgement, recognition, anything at all
+Ever since this pandemic started and everyone's been forced to stay at home, I realized how boring my life is. it's why I sometimes do crave for attention or acknowledgement, recognition, anything at all.